mwallerb/fsource/doc/cli.md

      the tokens against the grammatical rules of Fortran, generating a hierarchical structure of items called an *abstract syntax tree* (AST).
      See [parser].

+  4. `wrap`: reads a Fortran file, creates an abstract syntax tree.
+Then generate a C header file from Fortran declarations that use `BIND(C)`.
+     See [wrapper].

 [splicer]: splicer.md
 [lexer]: lexer.md
 [parser]: parser.md
+[wrapper]: wrapper.md

 Fortran source form
 -------------------